Hooded crane

-The hooded crane (Grus monacha) is a crane native to East Asia and a frequent migratory bird in Japan.
+The hooded crane (Grus monacha) is a crane native to East Asia and a frequent migratory bird in South Korea and Japan.

 Description

 It has a grey body.
 The top of the neck and head is white, except for a patch of bare red skin above the eye.
 It is one of the smallest cranes, but is still a fairly large bird, at 1 m long, a weight of 3.7 kg and a wingspan of 1.87 m.

 Distribution

 The hooded crane breeds in south-central and south-eastern Siberia.
 Breeding is also suspected to occur in Mongolia.
 Over 80% of its population winters at Izumi, southern Japan.
 There are also wintering grounds in South Korea and China.
 There are about 100 hooded cranes wintering in Chongming Dongtan, Shanghai every year.
 Dongtan Nature Reserve is the largest natural wintering site in the world.
 In December 2011, a hooded crane was seen overwintering at the Hiwassee Refuge in southeastern Tennessee, well outside its normal range.
 In February 2012, one was seen at Goose Pond in southern Indiana, and is suspected to be the same bird, which may have migrated to North America by following sandhill cranes (Antigone canadensis).
 In March 2020, seven hooded cranes (Grus monacha) were seen in Siargao, Philippines where it was recorded as the first encounter of the species, since then, they are frequently migrating in the country, mainly on the wetlands in the southern regions.